 If you have severe chronic kidney disease and choose to have a kidney transplant, you may live longer than if you choose to treat your kidney disease with dialysis alone.

-In the past, transplants using a kidney from a first-degree relative, such as your father, mother, brother, or sister, worked best.
-But with modern antirejection drugs, kidneys from people you aren't related to work well too.
-Transplants from living donors or from deceased donors can succeed.
+In the past, a kidney from a relative with a matching blood type worked best.
+But with anti-rejection (immunosuppressive) medicines, kidneys from people you aren't related to work well too.

 Risks